rjjay2561-ai/music-player-backend/readme.md

 # 🎵 Music Player Backend

-This is a simple Express + SQLite backend for your music player website.
+Tthis is a simple Express + SQLite backend for your music player website.

 ## 🚀 Running locally
 ```bash